 Constant Mixing Coefficients (default option)

-When none of the key_ldfdyn... and key_ldftra... keys are defined, a constant value is used over the whole ocean for momentum and tracers, which is specified through the ahm0 and aht0 namelist parameters.
+When none of the key_ldfdyn... and key_ldftra... keys are defined, a constant value over the whole ocean on momentum and tracers that is specified through ahm0 and aht0 namelist parameters.

 Vertically varying Mixing Coefficients (key_ldftra_c1d and key_ldfdyn_c1d)